Leopard Sailfin Plecostomus (Pterygoplichthys gibbiceps) Species Profile & Care Guide

 |GH||4 - 18|

-Origins of the Leopard Sailfin Plecostomus
+Natural Habitat of the Leopard Sailfin Plecostomus

 Leopard Sailfin Plecos are widespread throughout the Peruvian and Brazilian Amazon in Rio Pacaya as well as the Rio Orinoco in South America.
 They inhabit inland sluggish river systems and flooded land during the wet season.
 During the dry season, these plecos stay dormant in burrows dug into mud banks along the length of the river.